How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 2025 Volkswagen Taos - interior view of the dashboard, steering wheel, and infotainment screen - Humberview Volkswagen - Volkswagen car dealership in Toronto, Ontario

 The fuel costs for your Taos depend on two main factors: drivetrain choice and driving patterns.
-Looking at drivetrain differences first, the FWD and 4MOTION models show consistent cost gaps across all driving patterns.
-Using the standard 55% city / 45% highway mix at 20,000 km annually, the FWD costs $1,977 while 4MOTION costs $2,203—a difference of $227 per year.
+First, looking at drivetrain differences, the FWD and 4MOTION models show consistent cost gaps across all driving patterns.
+Using the standard 55% city / 45% highway mix at 20,000 km annually, the FWD costs $1,977, while 4MOTION costs $2,203—a difference of $227 per year.

 However, your driving habits create even larger cost variations.
 A primarily highway driver (10% city / 90% highway) spends $398 less annually than a city-focused driver (90% city / 10% highway) in the same FWD model.
 This means driving patterns can affect your fuel budget more than choosing between FWD and 4MOTION.